Applying to the Women’s Peacebuilding Leadership Program (WPLP)

 - Proficient written and spoken English language skills.

-- At least two years of experience in peacebuilding or related work: conciliation, mediation, trauma healing, advocacy, restorative justice, community development, or relief work.
+- At least two years of experience in peacebuilding or related work (related work may be in the fields of conciliation, mediation, trauma healing, advocacy, restorative justice, community development, relief work, etc).

 - Demonstrated leadership or leadership potential.

 - Recommendations and support from a local organization and other peacebuilding actors.

 What documents do I need in order to apply?

 1. a professional recommendation attesting to your peacebuilding or related work;

 2. an academic recommendation attesting to your academic qualifications and writing skills;